Utah Lien and SCR Filing Forms

 This is the most important filing to protect your payment rights!

-Note: A Notice of Commencement only needs to be filed by general contractors on public projects.
+• Required to be filed by general contractors on public projects

 🔨